IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 ## Define the Mapping Associations

+Defining mapping associations allows users to establish explicit relationships between commands and domain classes.
+This facilitates the automatic generation of mapping code based on these defined relationships.

 ![Designer Associations](images/designer-associations.png)

 - Create a new `Association Type` named `Map to Element`.
 - Set the `Source End` to `Command`.
+  - The next steps involve setting `Display Text Functions` that control the text that gets displayed when referencing the Source or Target end of the association.
+The functions are written in JavaScript.
   - Set the Display Text Function to:

     ```javascript